NASA's Kennedy Space Center readies itself for Hurricane Dorian

 As Hurricane Dorian makes its way to Florida, NASA’s Kennedy Space Center in Cape Canaveral is preparing for what could be the first time it is directly hit by a hurricane.

-At NASA, employees are working to protect the 400-foot Launch Pad 39B at risk of hurricane damage.
+NASA employees are working to protect the 400-foot Launch Pad 39B at risk of hurricane damage.
 Officials are moving the crawler-transporter, the massive tracked vehicles that carry spacecrafts, to the mobile launch pad, in case they need to bring the pad back into the Vehicle Assembly Building.
-The crawler-transporter moves at about 1 mile per hour, NASA says, so they are moving it now in preparation for Monday’s storm, hoping to get ahead of the heavy wind and rain expected.
+The crawler-transporter moves at about 1 mph, NASA says, so they are moving it now in preparation for Monday’s storm, hoping to get ahead of the expected weather event.

 “It’s a precautionary move at this point,” Derrol Nail, a communications person with NASA, said in a video about hurricane preparations.
-The Center says it will close on Saturday if that storm continues on its current forecast track, with a "Ride Out Team" who will stay behind to monitor facilities and the storm's effect.
+The center says it will close Saturday if the storm continues on its current forecast track, with a "Ride Out Team" who will stay behind to monitor facilities and the storm's effect.

 “Our process right now is to protect our assets and infrastructure from potential damage,” another NASA representative said in a video message Thursday.

-Moving the 400 foot launch pad into the more than 500 foot building is possible, but will only be done if necessary, NASA told NBC News in an email.
+Moving the launch pad into the more than 500-foot building is possible, but will only be done if necessary, NASA told NBC News in an email.
 But if it is moved, the organization expects the launch pad to be able to safely wait out the storm inside the building.

 NASA’s preparations come after Tyndall Air Force Base on the Florida Panhandle faced devastating damage in the wake of Hurricane Michael last October.
 While the more than $300 million-a-piece F-22 stealth fighters survived, repairs were needed.